 Melissa is developing a busy Court of Protection practice and is regularly instructed on behalf of Local Authorities, Health Boards and RPRs in applications under the Mental Capacity Act 2005 where issues relate both to capacity disputes and decisions regarding residence, care, medical treatment and contact.

 Melissa is well-experienced in providing detailed, clear and sensible advice on all aspects of the litigation process across all practice areas in which she operates, as well as having a real proficiency for courtroom advocacy.
 Melissa is an approachable, personable advocate who has an empathetic but pragmatic approach with both lay and professional clients.
 Since becoming a tenant, Melissa has developed a busy paper practice across all areas of law, and welcomes this in addition to court work.

 Having grown up in Cardiff, Melissa was educated at Cardiff High School before reading Law at the University of Bristol.
 She remained in Bristol to complete the Bar Professional Training Course before returning to Cardiff for pupillage.
 In her spare time, Melissa enjoys swimming, cycling and travelling.

 Notable and Reported cases

-- TH v TN: successfully represented the claimant at a fast track trial in respect of a road traffic accident, wherein both liability and quantum were in issue.
+- TH v TH: successfully represented the claimant at a fast track trial in respect of a road traffic accident, wherein both liability and quantum were in issue.